Shandana Gulzar: Resignation

-On April 10, 2022, because of the regime change of Imran Khan's government, she resigned from the National Assembly on the orders of Imran Khan.
+On April 10, 2022, because of the Prime Minister Imran Khan (Leader of the House) losing his majority in the National Assembly, through a vote of no-confidence - first such successful vote, she resigned from the National Assembly on the orders of Imran Khan.
 The new government did not accept the resignations of many members for fear of deteriorating the number of members.
 However, accepting the resignations of eleven members on July 28, 2022, one of them was Shandana Gulzar Khan.